 - Helping: there is a difference between helping and being used.
 If you’re working harder than anyone else and you’re the leader, you’re being used.
-Leaders lead, helpers stay stuck as employee
+Leaders lead, helpers stay stuck as an employee

 How You Think

-- Making Miracles: the more you bend over backwards, the more it will become what’s expected.
+- Making Miracles: the more you bend over backward, the more it will become what’s expected.
 Instead, manage people’s expectations, negotiate reasonable deadlines, and raise a red flag when you’re getting stretched too thin

 - Taking Full Responsibility: learn to delegate